Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For Loan Forgiveness [Updated Oct. 2020]

 Funds Must Be Spent Within 24 Weeks

 Your loan is calculated to provide you with eight weeks of capital to pay employees and cover other qualified costs.
-To be forgiven, loan proceeds must be spent within 24 weeks of disbursement.
+To be forgiven, you must spend your loan proceeds within 24 weeks of disbursement.
 However, the covered period cannot extend past December 30, 2020.
 What if you can’t spend all of your funds during this period?
 You can still claim forgiveness on any portion that meets all other requirements.
 However, any funds that aren’t spent during the 24-week period will not be forgiven.

 Borrowers that received funding before the passage of the Paycheck Protection Flexibility Act can stick with the original eight-week period or extend the covered period an additional 16 weeks.